TiarkRompf/cs502/project4.md

 ### Browse the Files

 Now the project directory has changed a little bit.
-In the top dir, you can see compiler/ examples/ and library/.
-The src and test codes are in compiler/.
-The examples/ dir is like before: providing example programs.
+In the top dir, you can see `compiler/` `examples/` and `library/`.
+The src and test codes are in `compiler/`.
+The `examples/` dir is like before: providing example programs.
-The library/ dir contains files that define standard libraries for our language.
-In compiler/src/miniscala/, all files with the prefix MiniScala are handling the parsing.
+The `library/` dir contains files that define standard libraries for our language.
+In `compiler/src/miniscala/`, all files with the prefix MiniScala are handling the parsing.
 All files with prefix CMScala are handling the semantic analyzer pass.

 You only need to update the file **CMScalaToCPSTranslator**.

-You will notice that Main.scala from the new project doesn\'t run the `CMScalaInterpreter` anymore (it was the interpreter we were using before), but first runs the CPS translator and then an interpreter for your CPS representation.
+You will notice that `Main.scala` from the new project doesn't run the `CMScalaInterpreter` anymore (it was the interpreter we were using before), but first runs the CPS translator and then an interpreter for your CPS representation.